-Robot vacuums that actually suck up pet hair
+Here are some robot vacuums that actually suck up pet hair

 - Clean Base is loud

-With this setup, you won't need to interact with your vacuum nearly as much since it empties its dustbin into the Clean Base and continues working.

-Best Budget: iLife V3s Pro
+Best budget: iLife V3s Pro

 If you're looking for a reliable robot vacuum that consistently and reliably takes care of pet hair, then the iLife V3s Pro is the perfect choice for you.
-It's the least expensive option on our list by a decent amount, and yet it has one of the most extended battery lives - up to 140 minutes on one charge.
-It isn't as fancy as more expensive units, for example, it can't map rooms, it doesn't work with smart home assistants, and it doesn't have an app to control it.
-To make it operate, there are physical buttons on the vacuum, or you can use the included remote control.
+It's the least expensive option on our list by a decent amount, yet it has a decent battery life - up to 100 minutes on one charge.
+On the other hand, it isn't as fancy as more expensive units; for example, it can't map rooms, work with smart home assistants, and have an app to control it.
+Instead, there are physical buttons on the vacuum to make it operate, or you can use the included remote control.

 Since it specializes in hardwood and low pile carpet floors, this vacuum doesn't have any brushes.
 Being brush-less allows it to pick up plenty of fur without the individual hairs getting stuck in the bristles.
 When it runs out of power, it automatically returns to the dock and charges itself.
 However, if it runs out of power while it's in the middle of a cleaning job, it won't pick up where it left off once it's gotten some juice.

 The best way to get rid of fur bunnies is to schedule cleaning times for when there's little to no foot traffic.
-Use the spot clean feature to have the vacuum attack areas that tend to get extra messy.
-As with any robot vacuum you'll need to clean out the dustbin and filter regularly to keep it in proper working order.
+Then, use the spot clean feature to have the vacuum attack areas that get extra messy.
+As with any robot vacuum, you'll need to regularly clean out the dustbin and filter to keep it in proper working order.

 Pros: